There is a lot to see from waterfront homes on Bainbridge Island, except when there isn’t.

 Sunshine & Storms

 The air temperature and wind speed impact a home based on where it sits.
 The closer the home sits to water frontage, the more likely it will follow the weather patterns over the water.
 And when a lot is long enough, and the home sits back off the water, the weather may be radically different across the property.
-My client's new home at the west tip of the island is nestled in the trees 125’ back from the bulkhead and stays 15-20 degrees cooler than the beach after the latter spent the day of baking in the summer sun.
+My client's new home at the west tip of the island is nestled in the trees 125’ back from the bulkhead and stays 15-20 degrees cooler than the beach after the latter spent the day of baking in the summer sun (and after an extensive renovation with an architect I referred them to, they made LUXE Magazine).

 Sand & Surf